 Describing this film without giving it away, it’s a hard task, but here it goes.
-This astonishing animation is the work of Dutch filmmaker Michaël Dudok De Wit, who has won several awards and an Oscar for best short film in 2001 for Father and Daughter (2000).
+This astonishing animation is the work of Dutch filmmaker Michaël Dudok De Wit, who has won several awards and an Oscar for the Best Short film in 2001 for Father and Daughter (2000).
 The Red Turtle has also been praised internationally.
 This film won the Prix spécial du certain regard in the section Certain Regard at the Cannes Film Festival this year.

-In The Red Turtle there is no dialogue.
+In The Red Turtle, there is no dialogue.
 The only word that can be heard is ‘hey’.
-The story starts with a man stranding on an island.
+The story starts with a man who shipwrecks on an island.
 He tries to get out of this island, but in vain.
 Every time he attempts to escape, a red turtle seems to be in his way.
 This turtle will change his destiny.

 Furthermore, The Red Turtle is Dudok De Wit’s first feature film (what a start!), and it is also the first foreign production of Studio Ghibli.
 Many will know this Japanese animation studio by films such as My Neighbor Totoro (Tonari no Totoro, 1988), Spirited Away (Sen to Chihiro no Kamikakushi, 2001), and Howl’s Moving Castle (Hauru no Ugoku Shiro, 2004), among others.